EAS-project-oy/eas-eu-compliance/readme.txt

 EAS removes all the tax and customs compliance barriers preventing your sales throughout the whole EU!

+= EAS EU compliance Features =

+* Smart VAT calculator: all 600.000+ reduced rates in use.
+Your customer knows the whole amount due (including VAT and all applicable customs duties) on purchase and you provide a better customer experience.
+* Registration for **OSS / IOSS special schemes** with intermediary services when needed
+* VAT filing and payment management and support
+* UK VAT compliance with intermediary services when needed
+* Compliance with all schemes, Domestic, B2B, Import, Union and Non-Union schemes.
+EAS Solution supports all business models, including multi-warehouse.
+* Access to EAS Merchant dashboard that contains all invoices and reports
+* Ready-for-filing reports, including preparation of fiscal reports for all VAT special schemes, available free of charge in your Merchant dashboard.
+* All the data available in accountant friendly format, further reducing the need for manual work.
+* WooCommerce High-Performance Order Storage (HPOS) supported.
+* PHP 8.0 support verified.
+* Prohibition of ordering over the amount of threshold establisehd in EU for IOSS.

 **How to get started?**

 Getting started is easy!
 EAS makes you EU and UK compliant within minutes.